This article was last updated March 2022.

 Hidalgo Street Markets

 The Tuesday market is also larger and has lower prices than the Friday market.
-For that reason it is an excellent idea to plan your shopping around days around this one.
+For that reason, it is an excellent idea to plan your shopping days according to this one.

-I would like to point out, that both of these markets are very “local” meaning that they are not the place to go if you’re looking for Mexican souvenirs, only food and other household items are sold at the markets.
+I would like to point out that both of these markets are very “local”, meaning that they are not the place to go if you’re looking for Mexican souvenirs.
+Only food and other household items are sold at the markets.

-The street markets are great for getting fresh foods, but for anything packaged you’ll have to take a trip to one of the supermarkets in town.
+The street markets are great for getting fresh foods.
+But, for anything packaged, you’ll have to take a trip to one of the supermarkets in town.

-If you have a car, or if you’re willing to walk a bit further, I suggest going to Bodega Aurrera, as it has a much larger selection and better prices than the aforementioned market.
+If you have a car or if you’re willing to walk a bit further, I suggest going to Bodega Aurrera, as it has a much larger selection and better prices than the aforementioned market.

-El Potrero Chico’s Best Restaurantes
+El Potrero Chico’s Best Restaurants